haroonmaqbool/Movie-Management-System/README.md

 ## Introduction

 Welcome to the Movie Management System!
 This system is designed to assist users in efficiently managing their movie collections.
-Whether you're a dedicated movie buff or a seasoned professional in the film industry, this system aims to simplify the process of organizing, categorizing, and accessing your favourite movies.
+Whether you're a dedicated movie buff or a seasoned professional in the film industry, this system aims to simplify the process of organizing, categorizing, and accessing your beloved movies.

 ## Features